by ProcureDeskLast Updated : Feb-21-2019

 You can read more about how to conduct a spend analysis at your company.

-By analyzing the spend patterns, the procurement team can identify cost reduction opportunities in the following areas
+By analyzing the spend patterns, the procurement team can identify cost reduction opportunities in the following areas:

-• Reduce cost by adopting a low-cost country sourcing strategy.
+Reduce cost by adopting a low-cost country sourcing strategy.

-•Increase cash flow by managing the payment terms.
 Your procurement team can easily identify opportunities for increasing cash flow by extending the payment terms.
 Now the realization of that opportunity might depend on the creditworthiness of your company.

-• If your suppliers accept credit cards, then you might be able to extend the cash flow by paying with purchasing cards.
 The trick is to use the card as another payment vehicle (ACH, Check).
 If you can convince your vendors to keep the same payment terms but take payment through purchasing cards, you just extended the terms by 30 days!

 Most of the support functions are cost centers and not profit centers.
 You might consider procurement to be a cost center similar to other functions like payroll, HR etc. These functions are critical for running operations but they don’t increase revenue.